hackersanddesigners/www-v2/README.md

 ### virtual environment

-if you want to standard tools, then:
+if you want to stick to Python's standard tools, then:

 - make a new virtual environment: `python3 -m venv env`
 - activate virtual environment: `source env/bin/activate`